Grumbel/rfactortools/FAQ.md

 `TestDaystart = 14:00` to cause tests not to start at the default value (9:00).

-In the `.tdf` the grip levels might need adjustments, i.e. change `RoadDryGrip=1.00` to something like 1.02-1.04
+In the `.tdf` the grip levels might need adjustments, i.e. change `RoadDryGrip=1.00` to something like 1.02-1.04.

+The game might complain about missing RACEGROOVE.dds or SKIDHARD.dds, copy those files over into the directory of the `.scn` file.

 ## Part of the cockpit is cut off